Create salary bands for every role in your organisation

 Help drive pay equity

-- Salary bands help ensure that employees at the same level are being paid within the same range.
+- Salary bands help ensure that employees at the same level are being paid within the same range, which help lessen the gender pay gap.

 - In addition to this, by having a minimum and maximum rate for every job, and then placing employees into this range by selecting a sub-level, you can easily explain to employees why one is earning way more than the other despite having the same role and level.